 See how Asana matches up against Basecamp in our comparison guide

-We've put 14 of the top project management tools to the test so you can find out which one is the best for your business.
-When we test project management software, the five key areas our research team focus on are Usability, Customer Support, Pricing, Customer Score, and Features.
-There are also four sub-categories assessed within features: Task Management, Workflow Creation, Data visualization, and Collaboration.
+We’ve put 10 of the top project management tools to the test to determine which is the best for your business.
+When we test project management software, the five key areas our we focus on are Ease of Use, Pricing, Security, Integrations, and Functionality.
+There are also four sub-categories assessed within “Functionality”: Task Management, Workflow Creation, Data visualization, and Collaboration.

 Although we have commercial partnerships with some of the providers we write about, this never affects our research scores, writers' opinions, or overall editorial independence, which are solely based on the data we collect from testing – whether it's this ClickUp vs Asana head-to-head, or any other content we produce.